-It’s easy to find personal information about people nowadays, so I don’t know exactly how to prevent it, especially if you’re looking to shake things up in this world.
+It’s easy to find personal information about people nowadays over the internet, so I don’t know exactly how to prevent it, especially if you’re looking to shake things up in this world.
 From the Gamergate controversy to me, men love doxxing women and putting them through the hell that then ensues.”

 What Is Doxxing – A Definition

-Searching for and publishing personally identifiable information of a person publicly with malicious intent is called doxxing.
-The word is derived from “dropping docs”, a revenge tactic that was used by hackers to drop malicious information on someone, usually a rival.
+Searching for and publishing personally identifiable information of a person publicly over the internet with malicious intent is called doxxing.
+The word is derived from “dropping dox”, a revenge tactic that was used by hackers to drop malicious information on someone, usually a rival.

-Fast-forward to today, doxxing is a tactic employed by cyberbullies that entails leaking private information about an individual to the public.
+Fast-forward to today, doxxing is a tactic employed by cyberbullies that entails leaking private information about an individual to the public on the internet.
 You don’t have to be known and popular – anybody can fall a victim to this form of online harassment, if and when they get on a bad guy’s radar.

 Image Credit: flickr.com

 Let’s suppose you comment on a Facebook post that caught your eye.
 The page admin, though, doesn’t like your opposite opinion and decides to get back at you by doxing you.
-They then publicly reveal personal details like embarrassing photos, financial documents, home address, etc. One can only imagine the impact of such a serious privacy violation!
+They then publicly reveal personal details which may include embarrassing photos, financial documents, home address, etc. One can only imagine the impact of such a serious privacy violation!